-Type of Habitat/Type of Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring KPI Means of verification Corrective action Species ioi action and Procedures Monitoring verincation action Natural Critical Habitat fragmentation and edge effects Creation of barriers to movement Along the project area, ETL line, access roads The number of temporary access roads created will be kept to the minimum, no off-road driving will be allowed No migration hot spots of terrestrial fauna through the Project facilities have been identified to date.
-However if such areas will be identified as the result of construction or operational monitoring, further mitigations may be suggested.
-Road Safety Management Plan (or relevant) Weekly Habitat connections created.
-Site walkover inspection records Records of new access roads Immediate reinstatement of procedures Natural Critical Loss or degradation of Habitats and Flora Reduction of area of fauna and flora habitat available Along the project area, ETL line, access roads Micro-site project facilities to avoid loss of Priority Biodiversity Feature Habitats and minimise the footprint in natural habitats Minimisation Ground disturbance will be minimised at all locations Pre-clearance specific flora and faund (borrowing and nesting species) surveys will be performed in 500 m radius.
+Type of Habitat/Type of Species Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring KPI Natural Critical Habitat fragmentation and edge effects Creation of barriers to movement Along the project area, ETL line, access roads Minimisation The number of temporary access roads created will be kept to the minimum, no off-road driving will be allowed No migration hot spots of terrestrial fauna through the Project facilities have been identified to date.
+However, if such areas will be identified as the result of construction or operational monitoring, further mitigations may be suggested Project Company, Contractors and Subcontractors Road Safety Management Plan (or relevant) Weekly Habitat connections created.
+Natural Critical Loss or degradation of Habitats and Flora Reduction of area of fauna and flora habitat available Along the project area, ETL line, access roads Avoidance Micro-site project facilities to avoid loss of Priority Biodiversity Feature Habitats and minimise the footprint in natural habitats Minimisation Ground disturbance will be minimised at all locations Pre-clearance specific flora and fauna (borrowing and nesting species) surveys will be performed in 500 m radius.
 Areas of natural vegetation designated to be cleared will be checked by a competent ecologist not earlier than one week in advance of clearing, and all fauna will be noted.
 Emphasis will be placed on breeding sites such as underground burrows and nests in trees and micro-habitats such as beneath rocks, fallen logs and loose bark.
 Cutting grasslands will be avoided during the flowering / fruiting periods of within the habitats of plants recognised as Priority Biodiversity Features Topsoil of the natural habitats will be stripped and stored.
-If it will be stored for more than a few months, actions in protect soil fertility and prevent it from colonization by invasive species will be taken.
-In case of storage of topsoil and subsoil, they will be stored separately exaction.
-Restoration The topsoil will be returned to its appropriate habitat location after the excavation process.
-Revegetation of disturbed sites will be implemented within the same spring season, or within the upcoming spring season for disturbances occurring during the dry season.
-Only non-invasive species will be use for rehabilitation.
-Biodiversity Monitoring Plan which is described in this plan Weekly Seeds or bulbs (PBF plant Species) will be collected in June - October No disturbance to biodiversity outside the approved operational footprint Record of the restoration vegetation planting.
-All temporarily disturbed habitats will be restored to their pre-construction state within five years following the completion of the restoration works No IAS invasion on soil stockpiles Site walkover inspection records Construction site layout plan Post-reinstatement inspection records Pre-clearance check-lists Topsoil storage records Immediate reinstatement of procedures recognised as Priority Biodiversity Features Topsoil of the natural habitats will be stripped and stored.
-If it will be stored for more than a few months, actions a protect soil fertility and prevent it from colonization by invasive species will be taken.
+If it will be stored for more than a few months, actions to protect soil fertility and prevent it from colonization by invasive species will be taken.
 In case of storage of topsoil and subsoil, they will be stored separately.
+Before construction, Crocus candidus bulbs will be collected and translocated in a suitablehabitat.
 Restoration The topsoil will be returned to its appropriate habitat location after the excavation process.
-Revegetation of disturbed sites will be implemented within the same spring season, or within the upcoming spring season for disturbances occurring during the dry season.
-Only non-invasive species will be use o
+Revegetation of disturbad sites will be implemented within the same spring season, or within the upcoming spring season for disturbances occurring during the dry season.
+Project Company, Contractors and Subcontractors Biodiversity Monitoring Plan which is described in this plan Weekly during construction (Bulb collection will be conducted on March-April - before construction) No disturbance to biodiversity outside the approved operational footprint Record of the restoration vegetation planting.
+All temporarily disturbed habitats will be restored to their pre-construction state within five years following the completion of the restoration works No IAS invasion on soil stockpiles